kazemisoroush/aut-thesis-template/README.md

 # Thesis Template for AUT

-MSc thesis template for Amirkabir University of Technology.
+MSc thesis template for Amirkabir University of Technology with XePersian package.